vijithassar/lit/lit.sh.md

 # Parse Markdown Lines #

-This function uses a needlessly expanded version of [Rich Traube](https://github.com/trauber)'s clever [one-line awk routine](https://gist.github.com/trauber/4955706) to walk through the lines in the Markdown document and pass them into the output file as appropriate.
+This function uses a needlessly verbose version of [Rich Traube](https://github.com/trauber)'s clever [one-line awk routine](https://gist.github.com/trauber/4955706) to walk through the lines in the Markdown document and pass them into the output file as appropriate.

 ```bash
 # strip Markdown